 - 1 tbsp cashew cream (you can use any nut spread)

 - 1 tsp lemon juice

 - Preheat oven to 325°F (162°C) degrees

-- Grease and flour a 9-inch square baking pan
+- Grease and flour a 9-inch or 22 cm round baking dish

-- In a large bowl, whisk the applesauce, vanilla, vegan butter, salt, baking powder, cinnamon, sugar, flour and milk together until combined.
+- In a large bowl, whisk the applesauce, vanilla, vegan butter, salt, baking soda, cinnamon, sugar, flour and milk together until combined.
 Add carrots and walnuts

 - Spread batter evenly in baking pan and bake for 45 minutes

 - Place all ingredient for the topping in a food processor and blend until smooth (if not smooth enough add more nut cream)

 - Evenly cover the top with the cream and decorate with carrot flakes.
 I used almond flakes cause I didn't had any carrots anymore, enjoy! 🙂

 This Raw Pumpkin Carrot Pasta with Beetroot Sauce is absolutely heaven!
 I just created this amazing sauce which is so good that I ate the remaining part all by itself!
 I didn’t use salt in this dish cause I really try to avoid sodium as much as I can and I replace it mostly with fresh lemon juice which just gives me the right taste!
 I really hope you enjoy this dish as much as I did.
 The plate was so beautiful that I hesitated to take the first bite haha..
 Well but someone has to do it right. 🙂